-Many Telecommunication Engineers have been trained on or are aware of Carrier Grade requirements introduced in the late 1990s to ensure that telecom equipment is developed and tested to mission-critical standards as people, businesses, and government livelihoods and operations depend on them.
+Many Telecommunication Engineers have been trained on or are aware of Carrier-Grade requirements introduced in the late 1990s to ensure that telecom equipment is developed and tested to mission-critical standards as people, businesses, and government livelihoods and operations depend on them.
 The initial Carrier Grade requirements were focused on public wired and later wireless telecom infrastructures.
-Later the same Carrier Grade requirements were adopted to the critical infrastructures such as VoIP and the Internet at large.
+Later the same Carrier Grade requirements were adopted for critical infrastructures such as VoIP and the Internet at large.

-The classic telecom Carrier Grade specifications focus on the Network Availability (so called 5 9s or 6 9s); Performance (best Key Performance Indicators for type of product); Security (product and network); and Maintenance (operation and evolution).
+The classic telecom Carrier Grade specifications focus on Network Availability (so-called 5 9s or 6 9s); Performance (best Key Performance Indicators for the type of product); Security (product and network); and Maintenance (operation and evolution).
 For any product to meet Carrier Grade requirements there are many relative standards and product specifications they have to meet depending on the network and deployment.
 However, there are 12 key areas that any Carrier Grade product must address.
-The developers and operators should also understand the Carrier Grade LoRaWAN Gateway design implementation, specifications and their importance.
+The developers and operators should also understand the Carrier Grade LoRaWAN Gateway design implementation, specifications, and their importance.
 Figure 1 represents four LoRaWAN Gateways designs that meet Carrier Grate performance requirements mentioned above.

 Below are the important areas every developer should consider while designing and testing LoRaWAN® Gateways.
-Every operator should seek to verify before deploying the LoRaWAN® Gateways if they intend to operate them for 5-10 years without significant downtime, numerous issues, site visits or poor performance, all of which leading to significant Operator Cost increases or equipment replacements well before its time.
+Every operator should seek to verify before deploying the LoRaWAN® Gateways if they intend to operate them for 5-10 years without significant downtime, numerous issues, site visits, or poor performance, all of which lead to significant Operator Cost increases or equipment replacements well before its time.